Your NC examination will include questions from 4 main sources, listed below. We suggest you have these books for your studying needs:

 - Reserve Test Four and Test Five as your “Am I Ready?” exam.
 Time yourself (6 hours), have your appropriate books available, and go to a quiet testing area with a calculator and a notepad.

-The information above is provided as a guide to help you (1) use this study book as a tool in your study process; and (2) help you to focus your study habits in a positive (not overwhelming) manner.
+The information above is provided as a guide to help you (1) use our study booklets as a tool in your study process; and (2) help you to focus your study habits in a positive (not overwhelming) manner.
 Study well and make it happen!